 - 12. If the soil is from the O horizon (defined as any soil horizon where the first letter of the horizon designation is a capital "O", e.g., Oa, OA, O/A, 2O, or O'i1) proceed directly to Step 13 (i.e., do not sieve the O horizon soil).
-If the soil is from any other horizon (e.g., A1, Bw, C2, AO), once it is air dry it shall be sieved within 7 days. - a.
+If the soil is from any other horizon (e.g., A1, Bw, C2, AO), once it is air dry it shall be sieved within 1 month. - a.
 Examine the 2 mm mesh sieve to make sure that it is clean and that it does not have any gaps larger than 2 mm.
 Sieves often wear out where the mesh attaches to the rim, so make sure that the mesh is not starting to detach, which would allow soil aggregates larger than 2 mm to pass through the sieve.
 Wipe down sieve with 95% ethanol. - b.
 Prior to beginning sieving, put on gloves and make sure there is container nearby where you can place debris that does not pass through the sieve.
-Also, label 4 clean glass jars with the appropriate sample code.
+Also, label 8 clean glass jars with the appropriate sample code.
 Both the jar and jar lid shall be labeled to minimize the chance of the lids being mixed up among the jars. - c.
 Gather all of the soil at one end of the tray, and pour the soil into the sieve sitting in another labeled tray.
 Shaking and tapping the sieve helps the soil to pass through more quickly.
 Larger lumps of soil can be broken up by hand or pushed through the sieve by hand.
-Material (e.g., rocks, roots) that collects on the sieve surface should be placed in the container for appropriate disposal.
+If necessary, parchment paper may be placed over hard lumps and gently hit with a rubber, wooden, or plastic mallet to break the lumps (do not use a metal hammer as that would also break many rock fragments).
+Material (e.g., rocks, roots) that collects on the sieve surface should be placed in the container for appropriate disposal (e.g., baking in the drying oven at 120° C for 48 hours).
 The entire sample shall be sieved. - d.
-Weigh out 1200 g soil and pass that soil through the sample splitter twice to create four subsamples of ~300 g soil each.
+Weigh out 3600 g soil and pass that soil through the sample splitter three times to create eight subsamples of ~450 g soil each.
 The sample splitter must be cleaned before processing soil from different soil horizons.
-Cleaning with compressed air followed by rinsing with 95% ethanol should be sufficient to remove soil particles in most cases. - e.
-Weigh each of the 4 jars and jar lids and record the weight on the data sheet.
-Take care to keep the lid associated with the correct jar the jar and lid should have the same label.
+Cleaning with compressed air followed by rinsing with 95% ethanol should be sufficient to remove soil particles in most cases.
+If the <2 mm fraction is less than 3600 g soil, process as much soil as possible.